 However, in contracts (that is, function preconditions @requires, post-conditions @ensures, loop invariants @loop_invariant and C0 assertions @assert) we can refer to the length of an array using the special function \length.
 We have already used this in the examples above.
-For example, the copy function requires n to be smaller than the length of the parameter array A and ensures that the result array will have length n.
+For example, the copy function requires n to be the length of the parameter array A and ensures that the result array will have length n.

 '''

 int[] array_copy(int[] A, int n)

-//@requires 0 <= n && n <= \length(A);
+//@requires n == \length(A);

 //@ensures \length(\result) == n;

 ;

 '''

-Exercises
+7 Exercises

-Exercise 1.
-Write a function $array_part$ that creates a copy of a part of a given array, namely the elements from position i to position j.
+Exercise 1 (sample solution on page 12).
+Write a function array_part that creates a copy of a part of a given array, namely the elements from position lo (included) to position hi (excluded).
 Your function should have prototype

 '''

-int[] array_part(int[] A, int i, int j);
+int[] array_part(int[] A, int lo, int hi);

 '''